JoshuaChil/SightLine/README.md

 - During usage, the textual prompt generated from the image data is saved as a string variable, allowing it to be accessed intermediately for users to have full transparency on what data about their environment is sent to the cloud hosted large language model.
-- Once migrated to Intel Kubernetes on Tiber AI Cloud, the Gaudi accelerators for object detection training will have a lower environmental cost than competitor GPU's, reducing environmental harm during cost intensive model fine tuning.
+- If migrated to Intel Kubernetes on Tiber AI Cloud, the Gaudi accelerators for object detection training will have a lower environmental cost than competitor GPU's, reducing environmental harm during cost intensive model fine tuning.
-- We intend on open-sourcing our approach, and making it testable through a web-interface, enabling human oversight and transparency on how the model responds to input data.

 ## References:
 - Ackland, Peter, et al. “World Blindness and Visual Impairment: Despite Many Successes, the